Emilio Cecchi: La Ronda

-More important than the philosophical tensions and contradictions between the contributors to La Ronda was that some of Italy's best young literary commentators had the freedom to follow their own intellectual paths, which, especially in the case of Cecch,i meant satisfying the constant desire for enquiry and research.
+More important than the philosophical tensions and contradictions between the contributors to La Ronda was that some of Italy's best young literary commentators had the freedom to follow their own intellectual paths, which, especially in the case of Cecchi, meant satisfying the constant desire for enquiry and research.
 This quickly came to be expressed in a remarkable degree of mutual respect and tolerance between the seven "Ronda" founders, irrespective of sometimes strong differences in underlying assumptions.
 Cecchi contributed a number of essays and reviews on English and American authors in which he demonstrated a new level of structure and clarity.
 The subjects chosen and the Elzeviro layout in which they appeared conferred additional authority on his written contributions.
 He continued to expand his own horizons by discovering new authors such as Carlo Cattaneo along with new works by authors whom he already knew well, such as Chesterton.
 (His first translation into Italian of Manalive / "Le avventure di un uomo vivo" dates from this period.)

 Despite earlier difficulties with its former editor, Cecchi still made contributions to La Voce.
 At Voce, however, he was well down the informal hierarchical structure, regarded as a young and raw talent at Voce, where internal politics were often conflictual.
-At Ronda Cecchi was able to contribute almost entirely on his own terms: in the process ,he acquired and demonstrated a well-rounded and well-defined voice that was very obviously his own.
+At Ronda Cecchi was able to contribute almost entirely on his own terms: in the process, he acquired and demonstrated a well-rounded and well-defined voice that was very obviously his own.